KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 To synthesize is not reserved for the mystic or philosopher.
 It is the daily act of the Resonant:

-- Bringing coherence to one’s emotions
+- Bringing coherence to one's emotions
 - Making peace between conflicting parts of the self
 - Reconciling experience with insight
 - Merging vision with practicality
 - Translating inner stillness into outer motion

 Synthesis is what allows art, healing, wisdom, science, and spiritual depth to flow through a single lifeform without contradiction.
-It is not a superpower—it is the most natural act of a being aligned with its Source.
+It is not a superpower — it is the most natural act of a being aligned with Aion.

 In this sense, synthesis becomes not just a practice, but a way of living in tune with the structure of reality.